ChetanXpro/askme/README.md

 ### Using Precompiled Binaries

 You can download the precompiled binaries directly from the latest release on GitHub.

 For example, to download the binary for Linux amd64:

 ```
 curl -LO https://github.com/chetanxpro/askme/releases/download/v0.0.1/askme-linux-amd64
 ```

-Make binary executable
+Make the binary executable:
 ```
 chmod +x askme-linux-amd64
 ```
-Move the binary to system bin
+Move the binary to your system's bin folder:
 ```
 mv askme-linux-amd64 /usr/local/bin/askme
 ```
 Make sure to use the correct URL for your release version and desired platform.

+Note
+- Make sure to use the correct URL for your release version and the desired platform

 ### Using go install